sifive/wake/share/doc/wake/basic_wake_tutorial.md

   outputstr
 ```

-* Below function takes a string and returns the string removing the first and last character
+* Below function takes a string and returns the string removing the first and last character.
 ```
 def dtrunc fullstring =
   def len = strlen fullstring